Ashtyn Bevan

 In-Person and Virtual Sessions

-Ashtyn is currently accepting new clients to her waitlist.
-Practicum begins January 2026!
+Ashtyn is currently accepting new clients!

 Please email us at connect@collective-healing.ca to connect with Ashtyn for counselling services.
+For existing clients, self-book here.